0sikarwar/aspire-test/README.md

 - Initially, four cards are rendered, with three being debit cards.
 - Actions like adding, freezing, and deleting cards sync with local storage.
+- If only one card left that will not be deleted.
+Instead that will be visible in both tabs.

 ## implemented feature